GSA-TTS/identity-site/content/_partners/faq._en.md

         id: b-4
         title: Can Login.gov authenticate or verify the identity of non-U.S. citizens or non-U.S. immigrants (not a U.S. citizen, U.S. national, lawful permanent resident, or traveling to the United States on an immigrant visa)?
         content: >-
-            Non-U.S. citizens and non-U.S. immigrants can authenticate with Login.gov, though select features (e.g., SMS / voice OTP for MFA) may be restricted in certain countries.
+            Non-U.S. citizens and non-U.S. immigrants can authenticate with Login.gov, though select features (e.g., SMS / voice OTC for MFA) may be restricted in certain countries.
 Check our [International phone number support](/help/manage-your-account/international-phone-support/){:class="external-link"} for a complete list that Login.gov supports for authenticating end-users.

-            <p>Non-U.S. citizens and non-U.S. immigrants can verify their identity (i.e. “proof”) with Login.gov as long as they have a valid U.S. state-issued ID, Social Security number (SSN), and U.S. address.</p>
+            <p>Non-U.S. citizens and non-U.S. immigrants can verify their identity (i.e., “proof”) with Login.gov as long as they have a valid U.S. state-issued ID, Social Security number (SSN), and U.S. address.</p>
     -
         id: b-6
         title: What forms of identification can Login.gov accept for identity proofing?